 You’ll learn everything from foundational cooking techniques to baking trade secrets to an overview of world cuisine.
 You’ll also acquire practical skills in operations management and purchasing and cost control.
 Accredited by the American Culinary Federation, this degree will prepare you for positions as a baker, cook, pastry cook or manager in training in the hospitality industry.

-You’ll be well prepared for a number of positions within the hospitality industry, such as at a restaurant or hotel bakery, or a privately-owned bakery, or a wholesale club or grocery store bakery.
+You’ll be well prepared for a number of positions within the hospitality industry, such as at a restaurant or hotel bakery, a privately-owned bakery or a wholesale club or grocery store bakery.

 You’ll gain a broad overview of cooking and baking techniques, becoming qualified for a number of entry-level food-preparation positions in industries such as hotels, clubs, airlines, cruise ships or restaurants.

-The hotel and culinary industries offer exciting opportunities both locally and globally.
-Our graduates pursue rewarding careers as event planners, caterers, cooks, bakers, chefs, pastry chefs and hospitality supervisors/managers.
 Plus, with four-year transfer agreements with dozens of colleges and universities in Maryland and beyond, an AACC degree has never been a better investment.
-For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics), and check out AACC’s Career Coach to discover the perfect career for you.
+For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook.